-You could also specify the hazelcast.xml configuration file to use through configuration, as shown in the following example:
+You could also specify the Hazelcast configuration file to use through configuration, as shown in the following example:

+'''

 spring.hazelcast.config=classpath:config/my-hazelcast.xml

+'''

-Otherwise, Spring Boot tries to find the Hazelcast configuration from the default locations: hazelcast.xml in the working directory or at the root of the classpath.
+Otherwise, Spring Boot tries to find the Hazelcast configuration from the default locations: hazelcast.xml in the working directory or at the root of the classpath, or a .yaml counterpart in the same locations.
 We also check if the hazelcast.config system property is set.
 See the Hazelcast documentation for more details.